KTDK: History

-On October 7, 2013 the simulcast of KTCK was dropped so that Cumulus' LMA of KESN would take effect the following day and that the said simulcast would be moving to WBAP-FM 96.7.
-After the reopening of the federal government on October 16, it was revealed that Cumulus returned the KTDK license to the FCC on the same day.
-The station’s call letters have been deleted and the allocation will likely become available in a future spectrum auction.
+On October 7, 2013, the simulcast of KTCK was dropped so that Cumulus' LMA of KESN could take effect the following day.
+The simulcast moved to WBAP-FM 96.7.
+On October 16, it was revealed that Cumulus returned the KTDK license to the FCC on the same day.
+The station’s call letters have been deleted and the allocation became available in a spectrum auction.
+A construction permit was granted for a class C3 FM station on November 3, 2021, for KTCG of Sanger.
+KTCG of Sanger was granted a license on October 13, 2022, to transmit with an effective radiated power of 6,200 Watts from a radiation center 181 meters above ground at 33-28-47.7 N 97-3-23.5 W. KTCG is owned by Radio Brands, Inc.

 As of April 2016, the 104.1 frequency has been utilized by a few low-powered stations such as KEJC-LP in Dallas, KYRE-LP in Mansfield, and KLEJ-LP in Fort Worth; all broadcasting at 100 watts.
 There are other applications on file with the FCC for more Low Power FM stations within the Dallas/Fort Worth area on this particular frequency.